xmos/lib_src/README.rst

  * Optimised for xCORE-200 instruction set
  * Optional output dithering to 24 bit using Triangular Probability Density Function (TPDF)
  * No external memory required
  * Block based processing.
-Minimum 4 samples input, must be power of 2.
+Minimum 4 samples input per call, must be power of 2
  * Up to 10000 ppm sample rate ratio deviation (ASRC only)
  * Very high quality.
 SNR greater than 135db (ASRC) or 140db (SSRC), with THD of less than 0.0001% (reference 1KHz)

 Typical Resource Usage
 ......................

-SSRC implementations typically consume the following amount of RAM:
+SSRC implementations typically consume the following amount of device resources:

 .. resusage::